 Congenica is delighted to be part of a pioneering partnership with GOSH Charity and Genetic Alliance UK to implement a pilot support and guidance scheme for applicants who are applying to this funding call, and willing to develop bespoke Public and Patient Involvement plans that complement their research projects.
 The objective is to enable the exchange of perspectives between researchers, parent and patient communities, the general public, and, in some cases, industry, with a view to providing tangible benefits to all and accelerating the impact of research for our beneficiaries.
-See here for more information: https://www.gosh.org/what-we-do/grant-funding/apply-grant-funding/
+Find out more about the partnership.

 Support for rare disease patients and their families